shekhar8352/agentic-sim-trading/docs/rules.md

 ### Information Barrier (No Future Peeking)

-The Go service must **never return OHLCV data, prices, or any market information for dates beyond `simulation.current_date`**.
+The Go service must **never return OHLCV data, prices, or any market information for dates beyond `simulation.as_of_date`**.
 This is enforced at the API query layer on every request.
 Violating this rule gives agents future information and invalidates the simulation entirely.

 ---